 - e.
 Petitioner is unsure of what is meant by non-income items.
 Utility plant included on lines 1 and 2 of Exhibit 1 are not reflected on the income statement but the annual depreciation associated with those items is reflected.
 However, the amount of depreciation differs between the financial statements and the tax return.
-Items on lines 4 and 6 of Exhibit 1 appear on the income statement, but appear differently on the tax return.
-The item on line 5 is related to an investment and will not appear on the income statement until the investment is sold. - f.
-The item on line 6 of the Exhibit 1 is a regulatory asset approved by the IURC in the Petitioner's last general rate proceeding. - Q 1.3: Regarding Respondent's Exhibit 1, line 12, Deferred Tax under old rate: - a.
+Item on lines 4 - 5 of Exhibit 1 appear on the income statement, but appear differently on the tax return.
+The item on line is related to an investment and will not appear on the income statement until the investment is sold.
+The item on line 7 appeared on the income statement in the year it occurred but has not appeared on the tax return. - f.
+The item on line 6 of the Exhibit 1 is a regulatory asset approved by the IURC in the Petitioner's last general rate proceeding. - Q 1.3: Regarding Respondent's Exhibit 1, line 13, Deferred Tax under old rate: - a.
 Is any of Respondent's deferred income tax balance derived from expense deductions available for tax purposes for costs that were capitalized for book purposes? - b.
 If yes, are these deferred tax amounts considered as associated with property or non-property? - c.
 Please provide the balance for the property or non-property for (a.) and (b.) above. - A. a.
-The item on line 6 of Exhibit 1 was expensed for tax purposes when incurred but was capitalized and amortized based on the Order in Petitioner's last base rate proceeding. - b.
+The durin - a.
+The item on line 5 of Exhibit 1 was expensed for tax purposes when incurred during 2017 but was capitalized and amortized based on the Order in Petitioner's last base rate proceeding. - b.
 Petitioner is assuming that property or non-property refers to utility plant in service.
-The item listed in a above is not utility plant in service. - c.
-See line 6 of Exhibit 1 for the amount. - Q 1.4: Page 9, lines 19-20 of Ms. Mann's testimony mentions using the alternative weighted average life method, but Exhibit 2 shows an ARAM calculation. - a.
+The item listed in a. above is not utility plant in service. - c.
+See line 5 of Exhibit 1 for the amount. - Q 1.4: Page 9, lines 19-20 of Ms. Mann's testimony mentions using the alternative weighted average life method, but Exhibit 2 shows an ARAM calculation. - a.
 Is ARAM or the alternative weighted average life method used?
 Please explain. - b.
-Is Respondent proposing an amortization period of 12.89 years? - c.
-Please show the calculation of the 12.89 years. (i.e. What numbers were used?) - d.
+Is Respondent proposing an amortization period of 12.13 years? - c.
+Please show the calculation of the 12.13 years. (i.e. What numbers were used?) - d.
 Please provide the IRS publication and any other authoritative source Ms. Mann relied upon to support the calculation method on Exhibit 2. - A. a.
 Petitioner does not believe that Exhibit 2 shows an ARAM method.
 It is Petitioner's understanding that ARAM requires the calculation and amortization of the excess deferred federal income tax amount for each underlying item separately.
 Petitioner is not proposing to calculate the excess deferred federal income tax amount to that level of detail, but instead calculate the average remaining of life of its assets at the greatest level of detail available to it.